curiousest/predict-AQI/report.md

 * The n-hours-in-the-past AQI features are closely related for a given location, and seperate from those of another location
 * If all possible n-hours-in-the-past features were used with a single regressor, there could be 240 (48 into the past x 5 location) n-hours-in-the-past AQI features.
 Using a single regressor with all inputs was tried and it was much less performant [see hypothesis 3](./report.md#hypothesis-3).

+#### Model Structure

+The first layer of the model uses a supervised multi-layer perceptron (MLP) algorithm for each location.
+The algorithm uses the n integer AQI inputs into the past, and for each neuron in the hidden layers, transforms the values from the previous layer to generate a value.
+The transformation function is learned by each neuron by back-propogating the error on each training sample output of the 24 hours of output.
+The structure of the hidden layers is an input to the algorithm, as well as some parameters about how quickly and under what initial conditions the neurons learn.
+It's important to note that the neural network isn't implicitly structured to handle time-series data - the algorithm would treat inputs `one hour ago AQI` the same as `current millisecond of second`, but learns the utility of each input, and is able to learn that trends along the time series `n hours ago AQI` impact outputs, but it's not guaranteed to learn or part of the explicit structure of the algoritm.
+Other types of predictive models structurally support time series data, but are out of scope of this project (recurrant neural networks).

+The second layer of the model also uses a supervised MLP algorithm.
+Other algorithms could have been used for this layer, but MLP is flexible enough and chosen for convenience (since the first layer was also using one).
+One MLP regressor was used for every hour ahead to be predicted (predicting one `m hours ahead` value) because the behaviour of a model that predicts one hour ahead is likely much different than one that predict 24 hours ahead.
+The inputs for a single MLP regressor on this layer are the circular time inputs as well as each nearby location's first layer prediction for this `m hours ahead` corresponding to this `m hours ahead` MLP regresor.

 ### Benchmark